 Victoria's Secret Fashion Show models and performers

-The 2017 Victoria’s Secret Fashion Show is sure to be a heavenly experience.
+The 2017 Victoria’s Secret Fashion Show is sure to be a heavenly experience -- but not for four of the lingerie giant's supermodels who were denied entry into China just ahead of the show on Nov.
+20.

+Julia Belyakova, Kate Grigorieva and Irina Sharipova from Russia, in addition to Dasha Khlystun from Ukraine, reportedly cannot enter the country due to visa issues, Fashonista first reported.

+What's more, singer Katy Perry, who was set to perform, has allegedly been banned from China indefinitely.

 Viewers will be able to watch the Victoria’s Secret Angels and other models on the catwalk, and take in several musical performances.